enarmontas/ernestas.me/_i18n/en/_posts/2021-10-01-wfh-building-custom-standing-desk.md

 It was cut and sanded, but not fully finished.

 ![Desk](/images/2021/10/custom-desk-10.jpg)
-When it came in, I've left it in a dry place for two more weseks.
+When it came in, I've left it in a dry place for two more weeks.
 Well, it wasn't a good idea and it got bent really badly.
 More on that later.

 ![Desk](/images/2021/10/custom-desk-11.jpg)